Dark Fluxes from Accreting Black Holes and Direct Detections: Introduction

-In the following sections, we discuss these processes in more details and relate them to the {\XT} excess explanations.
-Here in section \ref{Xray}, we discuss different kinds of X-ray hosts.
-In section \ref{Flux}, we argue that the same accreting black hole can also produce dark particles/axions.
-However, in order to explain the Xenon 1T excess in the low energy electron recoil between 2 - 4 keV, the fluxes from the known source of AGNs are too weak, but there are still possibilities for the BHBs or the primordial black holes (PBHs) inside the Milky Way galaxy.
+In the following sections, we discuss these processes in more details and relate them to the{\XT} excess explanations.
+In section \ref{Xray}, we discuss the case with the light ($m \sim$ eV) dark matters, including axions and dark photons, which are converted from the X-rays passing through the cluster of magnetic field.
+In section \ref{Flux}, we discuss other possibilities of the dark processes around black holes, including self-interaction dark matter from the accreting black holes, heavier dark matter boosted from accreting black holes, and superradiance from primordial black holes (PBHs).
 We summarize and discuss these issues more in section \ref{Con}.